 We equip our students with the knowledge and cultural capital they need to succeed in life.
 We hope this will address any disadvantage they may have; be it social, environmental or health related.
 It is evident that our students build up emotional resilience, tolerance and respect for our global community.

-The humanities faculty are committed to supplementing our curriculum through extra-curricular activities, including cultural themed weeks, field trips, after school Japanese club and enterprise projects.
-Recent examples of excursions include New York, Paris, The Alps, Pendennis Castle, Mousehole and Falmouth Maritime Museum.
-Recent cultural projects include, circus workshops, French pen pals and Religious visitors.
+The Humanities faculty are committed to supplementing our curriculum through extra-curricular activities, including cultural themed weeks, field trips, after school clubs, and enterprise projects.

 Our curriculum is specially developed and adopted so as to support students in building their knowledge and to apply that knowledge as skills; for example our weekly ‘Big Questions’ and ‘Reflection Time’ allows students to consider further Religious, Cultural, Spiritual, Moral and Social scenarios and consolidation of learning outside of their generic lessons – equally these opportunities are taught and assessed in the same robust style using ‘SOLAR’.